Kazmirchuk/nats-tcl/README.md

 # and don't forget to acknowlege the consumed message:
 $jet_stream ack $msg

+# It is possible to use all types of acknowledgements available in golang library.
+# AckNak type tells the server to redeliver the message.
+$jet_stream nak $msg

+# AckProgress tells the server that this message is being worked on.
+It resets the redelivery timer on the server.
+$jet_stream in_progress $msg

+# AckTerm tells the server to not redeliver this message.
+$jet_stream term $msg

 # consume can also be used in the asynchronous manner using the same callback as asyncReqCallback:
 proc consumeAsyncCallback {timedOut msg} {
     # do sth...